kutiomowale/alx-system_engineering-devops/0x02-shell_redirections/README.md

 2-hellofile: This script displays the content of the /etc/passwd file

 3-twofiles: This script displays the content of /etc/passwd and /etc/hosts

+4-lastlines: This script displays the last 10 lines of /etc/passwd